 As you review estimated annual expenses it may be helpful to know that payment for tuition, fees, housing and meals is charged quarterly and due at the beginning of each quarter.
 Also, remember that costs for transportation, books, supplies and personal expenses are flexible and can be reduced depending on your lifestyle choices.

-If you plan to apply for need-based financial aid and have not yet done so, you need to submit the online Free Application for Federal Student Aid (FAFSA).
+If you plan to apply for financial aid and have not yet done so, you need to submit the online Free Application for Federal Student Aid (FAFSA).
 The FAFSA becomes available on October 1 each year.
 Fortunately, you only have to file one FAFSA regardless of how many schools you may be considering.
 Please ensure you include Western's Federal School Code on your FAFSA so we receive your results: 003802.
 Western's Financial Aid Priority Deadline is January 31.
 Applications submitted after the priority deadline will receive full consideration as long as funds are available.

 The FAFSA4caster is a financial aid estimator that can tell you roughly what to expect for need-based financial aid.
 Go to fafsa.gov now to apply for a PIN so you can get started with the online application when you're ready.

 Admitted fall freshmen are notified about financial aid and scholarships on a rolling basis beginning mid-December.
 All first year scholarships and financial aid offers for on-time fall freshman applicants will be sent out by the end of April.

 Your application for admission also serves as your application for most of Western’s scholarships.
 We encourage you to seek external scholarship opportunities through your high school, community organizations and local businesses.
 You can also look at online scholarship search sites such as:

 Many students earn money to cover college expenses by working on campus or in the Bellingham community.
 Refer to Western's Student Employment Center to learn more.